markus7800/PPLStaticFactor/README.md

 ## Reusability Guidelines: Implementing your own Models

+The artifact may be reused to test the static factorisation approach on new models, i.e. to generate sub-programs and to run the benchmarks for the new model.

-To test our approach on your model, you may implement it in a single file in `evaluation/models`.
+To do so, you may implement a new model in a single file in `evaluation/models`.

 The static analysis only accepts programs written in Julia that follow the formal syntax described in the manuscript with some minor adaptions, which we summarise in the following.